Welcome to Election Analytics

 How Did We Do?There were 36 Senate races in 2014.
 Our model correctly predicted 35 of the 36 races, missing only North Carolina.
 The election-day forecast incorrectly predicted that the race in Georgia would be decided by a runoff, but it did predict the overall winner correctly.

 2 The Democrat columns for Kansas list the results for the independent candidate, Greg Orman.

-3 The model correctly predicted a runoff in Louisiana.
-The candidates' probabilities are for the runoff race on December 6th.
+3 On election day, the model correctly predicted a runoff in Louisiana.
+The percentages and probabilities reported here are for the runoff race on December 6th.